The Hidden Trick: Burying a Banana Before Growing Peppers

 Extra Tips to Boost Your Pepper Plant Growth

 Here are extra tips to help your pepper plants grow even better.
-These simple additions can boost the natural benefits of using bananas.
+The simple additions can boost the natural benefits of using bananas.

 • Freeze ripe bananas to save them for planting season.
 This keeps them fresh and ready to use.